Global Studies, B.A.

 Program Description

 This major is designed for students who are interested in a liberal arts degree with a concentration in global studies.
 Featuring both active and collaborative classroom experiences in addition to intensive study abroad/internship experiences, the program is designed for students who wish to develop a set of analytical and interpersonal skills that will prepare them for entry-level employment in a wide range of government and non-profit organizations and agencies and in businesses and industry.
 Because of the flexible and broad nature of the degree, students might also use this major as preparation for graduate or professional school in business, law, or the social sciences.
-This program differs most notably from traditional majors in international/global studies by requiring core courses in world literature and intercultural communication, while retaining the traditional foreign language, history, and political science emphasis of most other programs.
+This program differs most notably from traditional majors in international/global studies by requiring core courses in world literature and intercultural communication, while retaining the traditional world language, history, and political science emphasis of most other programs.
 Study abroad and an internship with an international organization are also important features of this degree.

 What is Global Studies?